New Directions Publishing

-New Directions Publishing Corp. is an independent book publishing company that was founded in 1936 by James Laughlin and incorporated in 1964.
+New Directions Publishing Corp. is an independent book publishing company that was founded in 1936 by James Laughlin (1914–1997) and incorporated in 1964.
 Its offices are located at 80 Eighth Avenue in New York City.

 History

 New Directions was born in 1936 of Ezra Pound's advice to the young James Laughlin, then a Harvard University sophomore, to "do something useful" after finishing his studies at Harvard.
 The first projects to come out of New Directions were anthologies of new writing, each titled New Directions in Poetry and Prose (until 1966's NDPP 19).
 Early writers incorporated in these anthologies include Dylan Thomas, Marianne Moore, Wallace Stevens, Thomas Merton, Denise Levertov, James Agee, and Lawrence Ferlinghetti.

 New Directions later broadened their focus to include writing of all genres, representing not only American writing, but also a considerable amount of literature in translation from modernist authors around the world.
-New Directions also published the early work of many writers including Ezra Pound and William Carlos Williams, and Tennessee Williams was published as a poet for the very first time in a New Directions poetry collection.
+New Directions also published the early work of many writers including Ezra Pound and William Carlos Williams, and Tennessee Williams was published as a poet for the first time in a New Directions poetry collection.

 Laughlin also initiated a number of thematic series and publications.
 The New Directions "Poet of the Month" series consisted of thin volumes of either lengthy individual poems or small collections of poems by one author were released on a monthly basis to subscribers, and a larger "Poet of the Year" volume was issued once annually.
 The series were discontinued after a few years.
 "Directions" began in 1941 as a quarterly soft-bound journal, with each edition dedicated to a single author or work in prose.
 Early issues included a collection of short stories by Vladimir Nabokov and a play by William Carlos Williams.
 The subscription model did not take hold, and later editions in the series were published in more traditional form and sold as individual works to the general public.
 Another short-lived New Directions periodical, Pharos, was discontinued after its fourth number was published in the winter of 1947.

 Other notable undertakings include the New Classics and Modern Readers series, which reissued recent books that had gone out of print.
 These reprints included such works as Exiles and Stephen Hero by James Joyce and The Great Gatsby by F. Scott Fitzgerald.

 After Laughlin's death, New Directions Publishing became owned by a trust established in his will.

 Jacket design and colophon

 After the time of World War II, New Directions developed a close relationship with the artist Alvin Lustig, who designed modernist abstract book jackets.
 Lustig was ultimately responsible for developing a distinctive style of dust jacket that served as a New Directions hallmark for many years.
+Later Lustig's student at Black Mountain College, Ray Johnson, designed covers for several titles, including Rimbaud's Illuminations in 1957.

 The company's colophon is a figure of a centaur based upon a sculpture by Heinz Henghes, and usually appears on the spine of New Directions books.